datawrapper/snippets/2020-03-coronavirus-charts/README.md

 The R script might always not up to date; we'll push it every few days to this repo.

+#### April 10
+- Put a seven day rolling average on both doubling time line charts (for confirmed cases and deaths).
+- Round the number of confirmed cases, deaths and recoveries to give them an approximate rather than a fact-like feel.
+- Highlighted Turkey in the chart "Growth rate of confirmed cases in selected countries", and removed the highlight of Isreal.

 #### April 9
 - Brought back the area chart showing confirmed cases per day in selected countries and regions.